Nursing Schools in Texas

+Students enjoy a student to faculty ratio of 6 to 1.
 The student loan default rate is 0.80% which is lower than average.
 Of all the teachers who work at the school, 97% are considered full time.
-In their early career, Texas Tech University Health Sciences Center grads earn an average salary of $68,300.

 Students enjoy a student to faculty ratio of 5 to 1.
 The student loan default rate of 0.50% is a good sign that graduates can afford their loan payments.
 Roughly six years after entering college, graduates of this school earn $66,200 a year.